Skip to main content

 Certain high demand industries in Northern Australia

-This measure was introduced in relation to the Australian Government’s 2015 White Paper on Developing Northern Australia and broadly refers to work in (see here):
+This measure was introduced in relation to the Australian Government’s 2015 White Paper on Developing Northern Australia and broadly refers to work in:

-Different locations, where work in any one location does not exceed six months
+Different locations for the same employer, where work in any one location does not exceed six months

 Plant and cultivation work anywhere in Australia